Music (Playboi Carti album): Promotion and release

 In late February and early March 2025, promotional billboards in collaboration with Spotify appeared in locations including Downtown Los Angeles, Times Square, and Bayfront Park in Miami.
 These featured the album's signature font and messages such as "MUSIC IS COMING" (February 17), "I AM MUSIC MF" (February 18), "TRIM" (February 19), "IMSOYVL" (February 20), "SORRY 4 DA WAIT" (February 21), "BABYBOI" (February 22), "OVERLY TRIM" (February 25), and "STREETS READY" and "I AM MUSIC" (March 12).
 Spotify also released a teaser video captioned "Have faith" on social media.
 Shortly after, Carti removed all posts from his Instagram account and shared an image of a Times Square billboard on the Opium account, followed by a post reading "IMA DOG N YAL KNO DAT #IAMMUSIC" and responses to comments from Spotify and American Twitch streamer Kai Cenat.
 Later the same day, he tweeted "Friday", confirming the release date of March 14, 2025.
 Carti subsequently posted an Instagram video featuring English experimental musician Blackhaine announcing the release date.
 The album was initially set to release at midnight, Eastern Standard Time (EST); however, it was then delayed three hours to 3:00 a.m.
 EST, or midnight, Pacific Standard Time, which Carti alerted to Akademiks and Cenat; the latter was informed that this was due to sample clearance issues.
 The album officially released on streaming services at around 7:30 a.m.
 EST.

 A music video for "Opm Babi" was released through Instagram on March 16, 2025.
 The following day, the music video for "Evil J0rdan" was uploaded to Carti's YouTube channel.
-On March 25, 2025, the deluxe edition, Music – Sorry 4 Da Wait, was released alongside a music video for "FOMDJ".
+On March 25, 2025, the deluxe edition, Music – Sorry 4 da Wait, was released alongside a music video for "FOMDJ".
 On April 8, a video for "Fine Shit" was released on YouTube.
-Carti would announce the United States-only Antagonist Tour on August 25; it will span from October to December 2025, with his Opium collaborators Ken Carson, Destroy Lonely, Homixide Gang and ApolloRed1 as supporting acts.
+Carti would announce the United States-only Antagonist Tour on August 25; it spanned from October to December 2025, with Opium collaborators Ken Carson, Destroy Lonely, Homixide Gang and ApolloRed1 as supporting acts.